mfinzi/equivariant-MLP/docs/testing.md

 We have a number of tests checking the equivariance of representations constructed in different ways (`.T`, `*`, `+`) for the groups that have been implemented (`Z(n)`,`S(n)`,`D(k)`,`SO(n)`, `O(n)`,`Sp(n)`,`SO13()`,`O13()`,`SU(n)`).
 We use pytest and some of the tests are automatically generated.
-Because there is a large amount of tests and it can take quite some time to run them all, you can run a subset using pytests built in features to filter by the matches on the name of the testcase using the `-k` argument.
+Because there is a large amount of tests and it can take quite some time to run them all (about 10 minutes), you can run a subset using pytests built in features to filter by the matches on the name of the testcase using the `-k` argument.

 For example to run `test_prod` with all the groups you can run